GSA/idmanagement.gov/_playbooks/playbook-cba.md

 You should now make sure your Windows devices are configured as **Entra ID Hybrid Joined** and build a Conditional Access Policy to require MFA and an Entra ID Hybrid Joined device.
 This final step will ensure your users are logging in with agency-owned devices and with CBA.
 As an advanced step, you'll define an **authentication strength** policy to pair with your Conditional Access Policy and specifically require a phishing-resistant MFA authentication strength to sign in.

-For more information, please visit general instructions provided by Microsoft.
+For more information, please visit [general instructions](https://learn.microsoft.com/en-us/entra/identity/authentication/concept-certificate-based-authentication){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} provided by Microsoft.